 Meaning: 1.
-To soak, steep in, or saturate.
-2. To discolor or stain.
+(Obsolescent) To soak, steep in, or saturate.
+2. (Obsolescent) To discolor or stain.

-Notes: If you prefer, you can spell today's Good Word embrue as well.
+Notes: If you prefer, you may spell today's Good Word embrue, as well.
 The noun is imbruement or embruement.
 It is easy to confuse this word with imbue "to saturate thoroughly".
-Imbrue doesn't imply quite the thoroughness of the soaking that imbue does and imbue doesn't suggest staining, as does imbrue.
+Imbrue doesn't imply quite the thoroughness of the soaking that imbue does, and imbue doesn't suggest staining, as does imbrue.
 You can be imbued with love for your country (not imbrued) but imbrued (stained) with the guilt of some crime.

 In Play: This word is generally used as a participle "imbrued with" as, "Vincent singed his eyebrows when he tried to start the charcoal in his barbie with a rag imbrued with gasoline."
 Metaphorically, imbrue is most closely associated with blood, "The hands of Hitler were imbrued with the blood of millions of innocent victims."
 It is a lovely word on the brink of extinction.
 Let's pull it from the clutches of time.